 1. More than 700,000 Rohingya refugees have abandoned their homes in Myanmar and fled to Bangladesh since August 2017.

 A brutal military crackdown of rape, murder, torture and arson in Myanmar's northern Rakhine State has driven more than 700,000 terrified Rohingya refugees out of their homes and into neighboring Bangladesh, triggering one of the fastest growing humanitarian crises in the world.
 An estimated 60 percent of the displaced Rohingya are children.
-Now living in hastily constructed settlements of plastic tarpaulin-covered bamboo and earth structures built on steep, muddy hillsides, the Rohingya face a new threat: monsoon season.
+Now living in hastily constructed settlements of plastic tarpaulin-covered bamboo structures built on steep, muddy hillsides, the Rohingya face a new threat: monsoon season.

 2. Monsoon rains are engulfing the overcrowded camps.

 The monsoon season started in early June with torrential rain and winds up to 43 miles an hour.
 Landslides are causing shelters to collapse.
 Latrines are filling with floodwaters.
 “As the monsoon rains intensify, so do the dangers that children face – not only injury, separation or even death as a result of landslides and flooding, but also disease, and a lack of access to vital services including health and education,” says Edouard Beigbeder, UNICEF Representative in Bangladesh.
 “Urgent support is needed to avert further catastrophe for thousands of children.”

 3. The ethnic minority Rohingya have lived in Myanmar for centuries but they do not have citizenship.